davelively14/locorum/README.md

 - Allow ignore/filtering features
   - ADD: Ignore individual searches for future results
   - ADD: Customizable filters results displayed (i.e. don't display non-matching city), but still persist all results
+    - IDEA: Click on any item (city, state, zip) on the main address to "lock" those results.
+Clicking on "city" would then only display results where city matches and set the other persisted data to ignore.
 - Persist blank results
   - ADD: Persist blank results in order to display properly
   - ADD: Include blank results for each backend on export